 Out-of-Pocket Maximum (or Out-of-Pocket Limit): Plans include a fixed maximum amount of money you would ever have to pay for covered medical services within a plan year.
 If you reach it, your insurance will pay for the rest of your covered healthcare costs.

 Marketplace: The online site where you purchase plans outside of your employer.
 If you're getting health insurance through the marketplace, you will likely be eligible for "tax credits," which are designed to help a wide range of incomes—those with lower incomes will qualify for higher credits, which help make the plans more affordable.

 Effectuated Coverage: This means you’re not technically enrolled in your plan until you’ve paid your first premium.
 Once enrolled, you can begin creating online profiles with your provider and finding doctors in your network to set up annual exams.
 Tip: Under the Affordable Care Act, many preventive health screenings and immunization vaccines, are free with no co-pay, even if you haven’t met your deductible.

 How to Choose the Right Health Insurance Plan for You

 Healthcare plans are not one-size-fits-all.
 The plan you choose will depend on many factors, such as how healthy you are, whether or not you have dependents, whether or not you’re attached to your current doctor(s), how often you visit medical specialists, how many prescriptions you need, your salary, and more.
 A good rule of thumb: An "affordable" plan through your employer will cost less than 9.5 percent of your income.

-If you already have a doctor you love, make sure that doctor takes the particular insurance you're looking for.
+If you already have a doctor (like a primary care doctor, dermatologist, or dentist) you love, make sure that doctor takes the particular insurance you're looking for.
 Also make sure any medications you take regularly are covered in your plan—you can consult the drug formulary to see how much your insurance company will pay versus how much you will pay.